-In addition to the Interface Series, I worked with the Board to organize workshops and performances in collaboration with organizations like Nuit Blanche, the Music Gallery, and the Guelph Jazz Festival.
+In addition to the Interface Series, I worked with the Board to organise workshops and performances in collaboration with organisations like Nuit Blanche, the Music Gallery, and the Guelph Jazz Festival.
 I also produced the first of my ‘cartographic compositions,’ Music(in)Galleries, as an extension of my work with AIMToronto in July 2006.
-Indeed, the concept for this series of pieces straddles notions of ‘composition’ and ‘curatorial work’ and its execution has demanded commensurate skills that my previous organizational work had helped to foster.
+Indeed, the concept for this series of pieces straddles notions of ‘composition’ and ‘curatorial work’ and its execution has demanded commensurate skills that my previous organisational work had helped to foster.
 More information about my series of cartographic compositions is available here.

 Another outcropping from my work with AIMToronto is the AIMToronto Orchestra, which I co-directed with Kyle Brenders.
 A chronicle of the AIMToronto Orchestra, its more recent incarnation, the Montreal-Toronto Art Orchestra, and information about their recordings are available here.